With a worried look on her face she asked me: “What did I do wrong?”

 When she told me about this she seemed very troubled.
 She asked me: “What did I do wrong?”

 This is from a letter I wrote to her:

 It sounds to me as though you’ve been trying too hard to be mindful.
-We get an idea of what mindfulness is and we try to force things to accord with our idea, rather than feel our way into this question of what is mindfulness.
-We take the image of it and try to force our experience to accord with the image.
+We get an idea of what mindfulness is and we try to force things to accord with our idea, rather than feel our way into this question of “what is mindfulness?”
+We take the image of mindfulness and try to force our experience to accord with the image we have.
 The forcefulness of this trying causes the mind to contract.
 When the mind contracts we become less mindful rather than more, and things seem to go wrong.